Reference Manual

 This associates a name with a term for use in the following proof.
 (Note: there is no semicolon after the term when using define in a proof.)

-In the current goal formula, replace the occurrences of the specified names with their definitions and then check whether the formula has simplified to true.
+In the current goal formula, expand the occurrences of the specified names with their definitions.
 If a definition is recursive, only one expansion is performed per time the definition's name is mentioned in the list.
 If one of the specified names does not appear in the goal formula, Deduce signals an error.

-In the formula of the given proof, replace the occurrences of the specified names with their definitions, resulting in the formula that is proved by this definition-in statement.
+In the formula of the given proof, expand the occurrences of the specified names with their definitions, resulting in the formula that is proved by this expand-in statement.
 If a definition is recursive, only one expansion is performed per time the definition's name is mentioned in the list.
 If one of the specified names does not appear in the formula, Deduce signals an error.

 Divide